gee-community/arcgis-earthengine-toolbox/docs/instruction.md

 #### Parameters

  1. Serialized JSON file
- 2. Asset tag of the selected object (automatically displays)
- 3. Select bands for visualization (up to 3)
+ 2. Select bands for visualization (up to 3)
- 4. Minimum value for visualization (value to map to 0, up to 3 comma-seperated numbers)
+ 3. Minimum value for visualization (value to map to 0, up to 3 comma-seperated numbers)
- 5. Maximum value for visualization (value to map to 255, up to 3 comma-seperated numbers)
+ 4. Maximum value for visualization (value to map to 255, up to 3 comma-seperated numbers)
- 6. Gamma correction factors (value to multiply each pixel value, up to 3 comma-seperated numbers)
+ 5. Gamma correction factors (value to multiply each pixel value, up to 3 comma-seperated numbers)
- 7. Color palette in CSS-style (single-band images only, comma-separated list of hex strings)
+ 6. Color palette in CSS-style (single-band images only, comma-separated list of hex strings)

 ### Add Image Collection to Map by Asset ID